If You’re Bleeding During Sex, This Might Be Why

 You have another health condition

-Bleeding during sex is also a symptom of other health conditions, including cervical, uterine, or vaginal cancer; uterine fibroids; endometriosis; and cervical polyps or cervical ectropion.
+Bleeding during sex is also a symptom of other health conditions, including cervical, uterine, or vaginal cancer; cervical polyps; cervical ectropion; and endometriosis.
 If you’re regularly bleeding during sex, or if bleeding is accompanied by pain or any other symptoms, head to an OB/GYN to figure out what’s up.
 And if you're at all worried, it's a good idea to see a healthcare provider, even if you only bled once.

 Advertisement